Pizzaface/SpongeBot/README.md

 - **Timeout:** 2 minutes and 30 seconds
 - **Runtime:** Python 3.6
 - **Handler:** script.lambda_function

+# Changes to make before uploading:
+- **Add your Database info on likes 296-298 in script.py**
+- **Update your Client ID, Secret, Username and Password in praw.ini**

 Created by Pizzaface for the /r/Spongebob community.